rcdevhub/emc/README.md

 # Ethical Model Calibration
-Code to accompany the project *Ethical Model Calibration - Diagnosing and Mitigating Hidden Bias in Healthcare Models*
+This repo contains the code for the project *Ethical Model Calibration - Diagnosing and Mitigating Hidden Bias in Healthcare Models*.

+The accompanying MSc project dissertation is available <a href="https://drive.google.com/file/d/1Kvjs1uz61J0F8mcEZ8K03_2JA1CfZb9y/view?usp=sharing" target="_blank">here</a>.
 ## Objective
 The objective of this project was to provide a framework to identify and mitigate bias in healthcare machine learning models, based on model performance in the latent space.
 ## Data